Kayli/logspub/dev-distributed.md

 ## basics

 - use docker and kubernetes to decompose and modularize applications
-- be aware of enterprise integration patterns and frameworks implementing them ;)
+- explore enterprise integration patterns and frameworks implementing them ;)
 - prefer cloud-vendor-neutral technologies